The Sea View Trust, in collaboration with nasen Whole School SEND has a number of trained SEND Reviewers within its partnership.

 How much does it cost?

-A typical SEND Review takes 2 days and depending on the size of your school will involve 1 or 2 SEND Reviewers.
+A typical SEND Review takes 2/3 days and depending on the size of your school will involve 1 or 2 SEND Reviewers.
 This includes the preparatory work before going into school, the time needed to collect evidence during the school visit and the report writing and feedback that takes place after the review.
-The cost for a typical secondary school in Lancashire is £2,000 + VAT, which can be reduced for primary, special, nursery and AP settings depending on your circumstances and the number of Reviewers require.
-A quote will be provided during the discussions to arrange a review.
+The cost is £500 per day for the first SEND Reviewer and £350 per day for the second SEND Reviewer.

 If you would like to discuss a SEND Review for your setting or Trust, then please contact us at: embrace.TSH@theviewtrust.org